rolandshacks/vs64/README.md

 This package includes open source from other developers and I would like to thank all of those:

+* Gregory Estrade - 6502.js: It was great to have your 6502 emulator to form the core of the debugger.
+Thank you for compressing the 6502 cpu in such a nice piece of software!
 * Tony Landi - Acme Cross Assembler (C64): I started with the basic syntax definition for ACME from your package.
 Thanks for starting that!

 ## Ideas Taken From